 What are the types of church pension plans?

-There are many kinds of church pension plans.
+Many pension plans claim to have "church plan" status.
 Some are the types of plans Congress intended to exempt from the law.
 Others are not.

 This fact sheet describes the types of pension plans that claim to be church plans.
-The Pension Rights Center takes the position that there are only two types of church plans.
+The Pension Rights Center takes the position that there are only two types of church plans, both of which must be established by a church.
 These are:

 - A plan that is established and maintained by a church

 - A plan that is established by a church and maintained by a church pension board